stafforj/Thermocouple-Datalogger/INSTRUCTIONS.md

     t = datetime.now().strftime('%H:%M:%S.%f')
 ```

 The temperatures are written to a text file that can be analysed at a later time.
-Here, this text file is called `TemperatureData.txt` and is located in the directory of the same directory as the python code.
-The text file is opened and the time and temperature data recorded above are organised and then appended to this file.
-After one second (`time.sleep(1)`), the file is closed and the next set of measurements are taken.
+Here, this text file is called `TemperatureData.txt` and is located in the same directory as the python code.
+The text file is opened and the time and temperature data recorded above are organised and appended to this file.
+After one second `time.sleep(1)`, the file is closed and the next set of measurements are taken.

 ```
     fh = open("TemperatureData.txt", 'a+')